harlan-zw/nuxt-delay-hydration/README.md

 ## Advanced Configuration

-Configuration should be provided on the `delayHydration` key within your nuxt config.
+Configuration should be provided on the `delayHydration` key within your Nuxt config.

 If you're finding the lab or [field data](https://web.dev/lab-and-field-data-differences/) is not performing, you may want to tinker with this advanced configuration.